 The NDR will be part funded by the Council, for which it has to accumulate a bank of ± 17.84 m of capital receipts.
-This policy objective can be secured, in the main, by earmarking the capital receipts from planning gain - see paragraph B6 in Appendix B.

 "Norwich in Ninety" - the Treasury's National Infrastructure Plan 2014 includes support for the key recommendations of the Great Eastern Main Line Task Force, including upgraded infrastructure.
 This will be dependent on plans submitted by bidders for the next Anglia rail franchise due to start in October 2016.